 “All over St Louis” *

-I’d decided last night to do a city bus tour again to see the sights and to get to the tour start point I end up walking quite close to the Arch.
-It really is quite stunning but I know I’ll get even closer later as one of the other leaflets was about the trip you can take up it.
+I’d decided last night to do a city bus tour again to see the sights.
+To get to the tour start point I end up walking quite close to the Arch.
+It really is quite stunning.
+I know I’ll get even closer later as one of the other leaflets was about the trip you can take up it.

-The bus tour is very good and interesting, taking us all over the place: the city is a lot bigger than I realised and, as I noticed on the walk down Market Street towards the Mississippi, there is lots of good architecture around.
+The bus tour is very good and interesting, taking us all over the place.
+The city is a lot bigger than I realised and, as I noticed on the walk down Market Street towards the Arch and Mississippi River, there is lots of good architecture around.

-It dawns on me as we tour around that I did not do enough research on St Louis before booking the hotel because it really is a huge city – although I do feel misled about the ‘downtown’ location description, which is just plain wrong – as, per last night, it means I can’t simply wander about to find any music clubs later.
+It dawns on me as we tour around that I did not do enough research on St Louis before booking the hotel because it really is a huge city.
+Although I still feel misled about the ‘downtown’ location description, which is just plain wrong.
+As, per last night, it means I can’t simply wander about later to find any music clubs.

-The leaflets I picked up weren’t any help music-wise but an internet search last night discovered some possibilities but the city is so big, and the city map in the guide book did not convey the scale of the place either, I’ll either have to drive or take a cab.
+The leaflets I picked up weren’t any help music-wise.
+However an internet search last night discovered some possibilities but the city is so big, and the city map in the guide book did not convey the scale of the place either, I’ll either have to drive or take a cab.
 I looked at buses as a possibility but as usual in the US these all stop running in the early evening.
-So at the end of the tour I talk to the bus driver – who was very good on the tour – to see if he had any tips to help me: and he did.
+So at the end of the tour I talk to the bus driver – who gave a very good commentary on the tour – to see if he had any tips to help me: and he did.